-NOTE: If you have an Android or BlackBerry device, Auto-Backup will be performed once a day.
-To preserve battery life, Auto-Backup is done only when device is being charged.
+NOTE: If you have an Android device, Auto-Backup will be performed once a day.
+To preserve battery life, Auto-Backup is done only when the device is being charged.

 Do I incur any data charges when I back up or restore my data?

 There is no extra charge for using MMS to back up or restore your data.
 However, depending on your data plan, you might incur additional data charges from your wireless service provider.
 Also, if you are outside Singapore, the US, and the UK, your operator might charge for international text messages when commands are sent from the website to your mobile device.